 There will be no death of their dreams on my watch.

 But to say this dream process is easy – or a slam dunk for any of us is an understatement.Â Sometimes life can get in the way.Â There can be money issues, job problems, illness, marital problems, kids, divorces, non-supporting family and all the speed bumps which appear on the road of life.Â Many of us dreamers have experienced some (or even several at once) of these bumps while working on our dreams.

 Maybe this is how it is suppose to be.

-It’s also here in the land of dreaming – Michael Jordan was cut from his High School varsity basketball team his sophomore year in high school.
+It’s also here in the land of dreams – Michael Jordan was cut from his High School varsity basketball team his sophomore year in high school.
 Dr. Seuss first published book was rejected by 27 publishers.
-The Beatles were rejected by the Decca Recording Company who said, “We don’t like their sound and guitar music is on the way out.”
+The Beatles were rejected by the Decca Recording Company who said, “We don’t like their sound, and guitar music is on the way out.”

 And then, this man, Abraham Lincoln was elected President of the United States.

 Maybe the dream is also about the story.

 Former San Francisco 49er quarterback, Steve Young thinks so and wrote the book Great Failures of the Extremely Successful: Mistakes, Adversity, Failure, and Other Stepping Stones to Success when he writes about experiences of failing college four times; being discharged from the army after three months; becoming divorced; being fired from 23 jobs in one summer; failing at business; a losing contestant on The Dating Game; being dropped from four literary agencies; and receiving hundreds of film, television and book rejections.

 We should celebrate our obstacles, fears, doubts, and exhaustion.
 Success may be one day away.